rejina-karki/Temporal-Classification-of-Hydropower-Projects/README.md

-# Temporal Classification of Hydropower Projects
+# Temporal and Spatial Classification of Hydropower Projects

 ## Purpose
 Process hydropower project data from the **Department of Electricity Development (DoED) of Nepal**.